Odilhao/pulpcon-2025/slides.md

 - Repository: [theforeman/pulpcore-packaging/tree/rpm/3.85](https://github.com/theforeman/pulpcore-packaging/tree/rpm/3.85)
 - Continuous improvement of our tooling and packages used by Pulp
-- **Built with Konflux** - Secure supply chain approach
+- Containers will be **Built with Konflux**
-- Stable foundation for container builds
+- Goood foundation for container builds

 </v-clicks>